mgeeky/Penetration-Testing-Tools/red-teaming/Handy-BloodHound-Cypher-Queries.md

 ### General

 - Counts various Active Directory statistics and weaknesses.
-(Change `ENDS WITH ""` to `ENDS WITH "contoso.com"` to limit results to specified domain):
+(Change `contoso.com` to your own domain or change it to empty for all domains):
 ```
-MATCH (u:User)                        WHERE toLower(u.name) ENDS WITH "" RETURN "Users in total" AS what, count(u) AS number UNION ALL
+MATCH (u:User)                                   WHERE toLower(u.name) ENDS WITH "contoso.com" RETURN "Users in total" AS what, count(u) AS number UNION ALL
-MATCH (u:Computer)                    WHERE toLower(u.name) ENDS WITH "" RETURN "Computers in total" AS what, count(u) AS number UNION ALL
+MATCH (u:Computer)                               WHERE toLower(u.name) ENDS WITH "contoso.com" RETURN "Computers in total" AS what, count(u) AS number UNION ALL
-MATCH (u:Group)                       WHERE toLower(u.name) ENDS WITH "" RETURN "Groups in total" AS what, count(u) AS number UNION ALL
+MATCH (u:Group)                                  WHERE toLower(u.name) ENDS WITH "contoso.com" RETURN "Groups in total" AS what, count(u) AS number UNION ALL
-MATCH (u:Domain)                      WHERE toLower(u.name) ENDS WITH "" RETURN "Domains in total" AS what, count(u) AS number UNION ALL
+MATCH (u:Domain)                                 WHERE toLower(u.name) ENDS WITH "contoso.com" RETURN "Domains in total" AS what, count(u) AS number UNION ALL
-MATCH (u:OU)                          WHERE toLower(u.name) ENDS WITH "" RETURN "OUs in total" AS what, count(u) AS number UNION ALL
+MATCH (u:OU)                                     WHERE toLower(u.name) ENDS WITH "contoso.com" RETURN "OUs in total" AS what, count(u) AS number UNION ALL
-MATCH (u:GPO)                         WHERE toLower(u.name) ENDS WITH "" RETURN "GPOs in total" AS what, count(u) AS number UNION ALL
+MATCH (u:GPO)                                    WHERE toLower(u.name) ENDS WITH "contoso.com" RETURN "GPOs in total" AS what, count(u) AS number UNION ALL
-MATCH (u {pwdneverexpires: True})     WHERE toLower(u.name) ENDS WITH "" RETURN "Password Never Expires" AS what, count(u) AS number UNION ALL
+MATCH (u {pwdneverexpires: True})                WHERE toLower(u.name) ENDS WITH "contoso.com" RETURN "Password Never Expires" AS what, count(u) AS number UNION ALL
+MATCH (u {pwdneverexpires: True, enabled: True}) WHERE toLower(u.name) ENDS WITH "contoso.com" RETURN "Password Never Expires and Enabled" AS what, count(u) AS number UNION ALL
-MATCH (u {passwordnotreqd: True})     WHERE toLower(u.name) ENDS WITH "" RETURN "Password Not Required" AS what, count(u) AS number UNION ALL
+MATCH (u {passwordnotreqd: True})                WHERE toLower(u.name) ENDS WITH "contoso.com" RETURN "Password Not Required" AS what, count(u) AS number UNION ALL
+MATCH (u {passwordnotreqd: True, enabled: True}) WHERE toLower(u.name) ENDS WITH "contoso.com" RETURN "Password Not Required and Enabled" AS what, count(u) AS number UNION ALL
-MATCH (u {dontreqpreauth: true})      WHERE toLower(u.name) ENDS WITH "" RETURN "Pre-Authentication Not Required" AS what, count(u) AS number UNION ALL
+MATCH (u {dontreqpreauth: true})                 WHERE toLower(u.name) ENDS WITH "contoso.com" RETURN "Pre-Authentication Not Required" AS what, count(u) AS number UNION ALL
+MATCH (u {dontreqpreauth: true, enabled: true})  WHERE toLower(u.name) ENDS WITH "contoso.com" RETURN "Pre-Authentication Not Required and Enabled" AS what, count(u) AS number UNION ALL
-MATCH (u:User {hasspn: True})         WHERE toLower(u.name) ENDS WITH "" AND NOT u.name STARTS WITH 'KRBTGT' RETURN "Kerberoastable" AS what, count(u) AS number UNION ALL
+MATCH (u:User {hasspn: True})                    WHERE toLower(u.name) ENDS WITH "contoso.com" AND NOT u.name STARTS WITH 'KRBTGT' RETURN "Kerberoastable" AS what, count(u) AS number UNION ALL
+MATCH (u:User {enabled: true, hasspn: True})     WHERE toLower(u.name) ENDS WITH "contoso.com" AND NOT u.name STARTS WITH 'KRBTGT' RETURN "Kerberoastable & Enabled Users" AS what, count(u) AS number UNION ALL
-MATCH (u:User {dontreqpreauth: true}) WHERE toLower(u.name) ENDS WITH "" RETURN "ASREProastable" AS what, count(u) AS number UNION ALL
+MATCH (u:User {dontreqpreauth: true})            WHERE toLower(u.name) ENDS WITH "contoso.com" RETURN "ASREProastable" AS what, count(u) AS number UNION ALL
-MATCH (u {admincount: True})          WHERE toLower(u.name) ENDS WITH "" RETURN "adminCount=1" AS what, count(u) AS number UNION ALL
+MATCH (u {admincount: True})                     WHERE toLower(u.name) ENDS WITH "contoso.com" RETURN "adminCount=1" AS what, count(u) AS number UNION ALL
-MATCH (u)                             WHERE toLower(u.name) ENDS WITH "" AND u.userpassword =~ ".+" RETURN "userPassword Not Empty" AS what, count(u) AS number UNION ALL
+MATCH (u)                                        WHERE toLower(u.name) ENDS WITH "contoso.com" AND u.userpassword =~ ".+" RETURN "userPassword Not Empty" AS what, count(u) AS number UNION ALL
+MATCH (u {unconstraineddelegation: true})        WHERE toLower(u.name) ENDS WITH "contoso.com" RETURN "Users with Unconstrained Delegation" AS what, count(u) AS number UNION ALL
+MATCH (u {unconstraineddelegation: true, enabled: true}) WHERE toLower(u.name) ENDS WITH "contoso.com" RETURN "Enabled Users with Unconstrained Delegation" AS what, count(u) AS number UNION ALL
-MATCH (u:Computer {unconstraineddelegation: True}), (g:Group) WHERE toLower(u.name) ENDS WITH "" AND g.name starts with 'DOMAIN CONTROLLERS' MATCH (u) WHERE (u)-[:MemberOf]->(g) RETURN "Unconstrained Delegation Computers" AS what, count(u) AS number UNION ALL
+MATCH (u:Computer {unconstraineddelegation: True}), (g:Group) WHERE toLower(u.name) ENDS WITH "contoso.com" AND g.name starts with 'DOMAIN CONTROLLERS' MATCH (u) WHERE (u)-[:MemberOf]->(g) RETURN "Unconstrained Delegation Computers" AS what, count(u) AS number UNION ALL
-MATCH (u {owned: true})               WHERE toLower(u.name) ENDS WITH "" RETURN "Owned Principals" AS what, count(u) AS number UNION ALL
+MATCH (u {owned: true})                          WHERE toLower(u.name) ENDS WITH "contoso.com" RETURN "Owned Principals" AS what, count(u) AS number UNION ALL
-MATCH (u {highvalue: true})           WHERE toLower(u.name) ENDS WITH "" RETURN "High Value" AS what, count(u) AS number
+MATCH (u {highvalue: true})                      WHERE toLower(u.name) ENDS WITH "contoso.com" RETURN "High Value" AS what, count(u) AS number```
 ```

 - Returns all objects that have SPNs set and checks whether they are allowed to delegate, have admincount set or can be used for unconstrained delegation: